-Born in Blackpool, England, in 1969, Graham Nash formed Crosby, Stills and Nash with David Crosby and Stephen Stills.
+Born in Blackpool, England, musician Graham Nash was a founding member of Crosby, Stills and Nash with David Crosby and Stephen Stills.
 The group, together with Neil Young, who joined later, became one of the most popular American folk-rock bands in history.

 Graham Nash was born on February 2, 1942, in Blackpool, England.
 At an early age, Nash showed a passion for music.
 By his early teens, he had teamed up with schoolmate and close friend Allan Clarke to create a band that could replicate the "skiffle" songs—a pop mix of jazz, blues, folk, roots and country—that they admired so much on English radio.